-The Certified CrossFit Trainer Examination conforms to content outline based on a formal practice analysis of CrossFit Trainers.
+The Certified CrossFit Trainer Examination conforms to a content outline based on a formal practice analysis of CrossFit Trainers.
 The exam is broken down into six domains.
 Each domain has tasks within it that are required of an effective trainer.
 Each task has abilities needed to accomplish that task, and knowledge required to demonstrate that ability.

 Study material is provided to help prepare candidates for the Certified CrossFit Trainer examination.
 While this study material is extensive, it is not exhaustive.
 Candidates should not attempt to memorize the content in the study material.
 The exam questions are not necessarily taken directly from these sources.
 Instead, candidates should attempt to understand the concepts presented and be able to apply them to training scenarios.